CHIEF EXECUTIVE & ARTISTIC DIRECTOR

-Martin studied at both the RSAMD in Glasgow and the Actors Studio Drama School in New York.
-As Company Stage Manager, Martin has worked on two UK tours with The Reduced Shakespeare Company as well as Aladdin with Polkadot Pantomimes.
+Martin John Bristow studied at the RSAMD in Glasgow and the Actors Studio Drama School in New York.
+As Company Stage Manager Martin has worked on two UK tours with The Reduced Shakespeare Company; Dickens Abridged UK Tour (Newbury Productions); Aladdin (Polkadot Pantomimes) - as well as 2 seasons with The Urdang Academy where he has worked on Sister Act, 9 to 5, Jane Eyre, Sweet Charity, Rent, Legally Blonde, Drowsy Chaperone, and The Pyjama Game.
 He has been Stage Manager for UK and Germany on Julius Caesar (Mountview Academy of Theatre Arts), the UK tour of Shhh!
-(C-12 Dance Theatre) and Dick Whittington (Those Magic Beans).
-Lighting Design credits include StringFever - Ten out of Ten UK Tour; Simpatico (Tabard Theatre); Strawberry Starburst (Brockley Jack); It’s A Wonderful Life, and A Christmas Carol… More or Less (Bridgehouse Theatre); Isolated Incident (Dance Attic); True Brits (Bush Theatre); Amaka (Brockley Jack).
-Martin has also worked as a Technician at a variety of London venues including The Yard, The Kings Head and The Pleasance.
-Martin is also a reformed Actor, Director, Voice Coach and Lecturer.
+(C-12 Dance Theatre) and Dick Whittington (Those Magic Beans), as well as Production Stage Manager for the UK Tour of Celestial Beings with IJAD Dance Company, and the Edinburgh and London runs of The Curing Room (Stripped Down Productions).
+Lighting Design credits include StringFever - (UK Tour, Shaw Theatre, Leicester Square Theatre and The Electric Theatre); Simpatico (Tabard Theatre); Strawberry Starburst (Brockley Jack); It’s A Wonderful Life, A Christmas Carol… More or Less, and Another Night Before Christmas (Bridgehouse Theatre); Isolated Incident (Dance Attic); True Brits (Bush Theatre); Amaka (Brockley Jack).
+Lighting Design Credits for Stockwell Playhouse includes, Cinderella, Romeo And Juliet, Boys, Three, Teeth 'n Smiles, A Christmas Carol, Hamp and The World Goes Round.

 Hugh (also known affectionately as "Shug") has had a wide and varied career in the Performing Arts spanning over 25 years which has included acting and crew for Stage, Theatre, Film and Television.
 He has worked in both Front of House and Backstage regularly in Glasgow and London (as well as the odd tour).
 He has a passion for all things Classical, and regularly collaborates with companies in a Dramaturgical context.
 He has worked in Arts Administration and Building Management, and is delighted to be combining his previous roles at the LOST Theatre.